tom-seddon/beeblink/docs/fs.md

 Print info for any file(s) in any volumes matching `<afsp>`. (`<afsp>` may not contain volume or drive specifiers.)

-`<format>`, if specified, is a list of chars indicating what info to print out for each file:
+`<format>`, if specified, is a list of codes indicating what info to print out for each file: (codes are not case-sensitive)

 * `N` - file name, fully qualified
 * `A` - attributes